sunjay/sunjay.github.io/_drafts/mutable-iterators.md

   - Rust
 ---

+This blog post goes through the process of writing an iterator over `&[T]` and `&mut [T]` using only safe [Rust].
+This is harder to do than you might expect because of the different rules for immutable `&` references and mutable `&mut` references.
+The code we get to at the end is relatively simple and uses a few special tricks to make things work.
+You can use these tricks in your own code when you run into similar situations.

+## Iterating Over Slices

 [Rust] makes it pretty easy to write [iterators] over something like `&[T]` (a [slice] of some number of values with type `T`).
 [References] are [`Copy`] because you're [allowed to have several references that point to the same values][ref-rules].
 That means that to implement an iterator over